Despite being kicked out of Africa for his rhetoric, anti-LGBT pastor Steven Anderson is returning to the continent. And this time, he has help.

 Anderson, of the Arizona-based anti-LGBT hate group Faithful Word Baptist Church, posted on his personal blog last Friday that Faithful Word was seeking workers in Malawi to help with a “soul-winning marathon” scheduled for April 30, the grand opening of the Faithful Word Baptist Church in Lilongwe.
 Kirchway will be the preacher at the Malawi branch.

-Last week, the Mail & Guardian in Zaire reported that the Rev. Oscar Bougardt, who was planning to host Anderson in South Africa before the country banned him, is now planning to open two churches in that country, with Anderson involved.
+Last week, the Mail & Guardian reported that the Rev. Oscar Bougardt, who was planning to host Anderson in South Africa before the country banned him, is now planning to open two churches in that country, with Anderson involved.

 “We know that the government banned him,” Bougardt told The Mail & Guardi, “but that is not going to stop us from having a church here in Cape Town.”